iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 This lets us construct an automaton with $2 + q$ state.
-However, notice that using Euclidean division helped with the formulation but this lemma has a caveat: whenever $r = 0$, i.e. $c$ divides $d$, the condition on the last digit vanishes and we end up with a spurious state representing it.
+However, notice that using Euclidean division helped with the formulation but it has a caveat: whenever $r = 0$, i.e. $c$ divides $d$, the condition on the last digit vanishes and we end up with a spurious state checking if a digit is divisible by 1.
 A smart trick solves this problem: instead of division, consider the ceiling $Q = \ceil{\frac d c}$ and write